-While an effective vaccine to prevent Human Papillomavirus (HPV)-associated cancer has been available for more than a decade, many parents have not made the choice to vaccinate their pre-teens and teens for reasons like healthcare access, time, vaccine hesitancy, and safety concerns.
+While an effective vaccine to prevent Human Papillomavirus (HPV)-associated cancer has been available for more than a decade, many parents have not made the choice to vaccinate their pre-teens and teens for reasons such as safety, knowledge and lack of strong provider recommendation.

 HPV causes approximately three percent of all cancer cases among women and two percent of all cancer cases among men in the United States, including oropharyngeal, anal, cervical, vaginal, vulvar, and penile cancers.
 In Colorado, around 469 people are diagnosed with an HPV-associated cancer each year.

 The Alliance for HPV Free Colorado is a collaborative of multidisciplinary stakeholders working to make sustainable increases in HPV vaccine series completion rates among 11-17 year olds.
 The Alliance consists of eight county health departments representing 15 counties in Colorado.

 What are we measuring and how are we measuring it?